Brandon Truaxe: DECIEM

-In 2012, Truaxe co-founded DECIEM The Abnormal Beauty Company.
+In 2012, Truaxe founded DECIEM The Abnormal Beauty Company.
 DECIEM functioned as an umbrella company for more than 10 other brands.
 In April 2013, DECIEM debuted its first brand, Inhibitif, followed by The Chemistry Brand, Fountain and Grow Gorgeous.
 During the period of his non-compete clauses, he created the anti-aging hand cream for The Chemistry Brand.
 It was an instant bestseller when it launched, partly because people were using it on their faces - Truaxe had "thrown down the gauntlet".

 DECIEM's multi-brand strategy was driven by a vertically integrated structure: It had its own laboratory, in-house manufacturing, in-house e-commerce, in-store stores, and proprietary marketing infrastructure.

 In August 2016, Truaxe co-launched DECIEM's The Ordinary product line with twenty-seven products, combining cutting-edge science with modest price points.
 He was realising his mission to "democratise serious skincare".
+The Ordinary was the 11th the beauty brand of DECIEM.
 It first sold exclusively online, then in various department stores, and about 30 company-owned stores it opened in Canada, the US, the UK, Mexico, South Korea and the Netherlands.

 In June 2017 Truaxe's success attracted the attention of leading beauty conglomerate Estée Lauder Companies (ELC), which acquired an equity ownership of 28% (one-third equal partner) in DECIEM for $50 million.
 At the time, Truaxe released a statement praising ELC for embracing ″our margins, our pricing strategy, our future plans (and) our disruptiveness″.
 His decision was driven by the fact that the company simply could not keep up with the consumer demand for their products.
 In late 2018, DECIEM was in 42 stores worldwide and sold more than one product every second.

 Truaxe received, among others awards, the Luxury Briefing Award (ideas and excellence across the luxury industry) in the “Innovation in Beauty” category.
 All DECIEM products, across all brands including The Ordinary, are free of parabens, sulphates, mineral oil, methylchloroisothiazolinone, methylisothiazolinone, animal oils, coal tar dyes, formaldehyde, mercury and oxybenzone.

 Under his leadership, annual revenue was headed to $300 million in sales, with plans to quickly quintuple in size in 2019.